The family of the deceased contacted our Probate Advisory team for advice and support following the funeral of a lady we shall refer to as Mrs B.

 To allow the estate to consider interim payments to the beneficiaries, Indemnities were drafted to cover any claims that may be made pursuant to the Inheritance Provision for Family and Dependants Act 1975 during the 6 months from the Grant of Representation having been issued by the Court and sent to all residuary beneficiaries of the estate.
 Interim distributions to the beneficiaries were made in the middle of the fourth month pending the sale of the deceased’s house.

 The Probate Case Handler (Charlotte) continued to liaise with the conveyancers and update the family of the final stages of the estate administration.
 The house sale completed in the sixth month and final meter reading provided the utility providers.
 Their invoices were settled and estate accounts finalised for the Executors to approve.
 Following approval of the estate accounts final distribution of the estate was made in the sixth month.
-The Executor was impressed with the service offered by Co-op Legal Services and chose to also use our Will writing service.
+The Executor was impressed with the services provided by Co-op Legal Services and chose to also use our Will writing service.

 She has without question, always been extremely helpful in her approach to me and thoroughly professional as to the conduct of the Estate.
 The process has meant that I have been assured that, at every step, it has been managed in a very efficient and pleasing manner."

-For free initial advice call our Probate team on 0333 331 4262 or contact us online and we will help you.
+For free initial advice call our Probate Advisory team on 0333 331 4262 or contact us online and we will help you.

 Many of our Probate Solicitors and Probate Case Handlers are members of the Society of Trusts and Estate Practitioners (STEP).
 All STEP members are subject to an extensive Code of Professional Conduct, requiring them at all times to act with integrity and in a manner that inspires the confidence, respect and trust of their clients and of the wider community.